Whether it's your first Bonnaroo or you’re a music festival veteran, we welcome you to Inforoo.

 Post by nodepression on Jun 14, 2010 15:54:11 GMT -5

-If you guys didn't want to see the fratty summers breezebags maybe you shouldn't have went to Dave, even then I bet you could have easily avoided them.
-In fact I saw less fratty summers breezebags at Bonnaroo than Coachella this year, a lot less.
+If you guys didn't want to see the fratty douchebags maybe you shouldn't have went to Dave, even then I bet you could have easily avoided them.
+In fact I saw less fratty douchebags at Bonnaroo than Coachella this year, a lot less.
 Every show I went to people were great to talk to.
-Just because they're not giving you free shiz doesn't mean they're a terrible person.
+Just because they're not giving you free shit doesn't mean they're a terrible person.

 Post by ameliabedelia on Jun 14, 2010 16:03:23 GMT -5